Study in-person or online

 Real-time interaction, discussion and debate between students and with convenors is a central part of the learning experience.
 Attendance at interactive classes is important for both on campus and online students.

-When you graduate as a MERE, you’ll be well-equipped to secure senior leadership and management roles in research and policy analysis in Australia and overseas.
+When you graduate, you’ll be well-equipped to secure senior leadership and management roles in research and policy analysis in Australia and overseas.
 Our graduates have won prominent positions with universities, national and international policy agencies, leading national and multinational corporations, and civil society organisations.

 Please note application deadlines are different for domestic or international students.